rujiali/elasticsearch-angular-D3/README.md

   python -m SimpleHTTPServer 8080
   ```

-5. Open the index.html file in your browser.
+5. Visit http://localhost:8080 in your browser.